ESBTOM19/Anti-Money-Laundering-detection-and-Analysis-pipeline/README.md

 Historical Disposition of Alerts

-Behavioral patterns like unusually high transfers or round-number deposits
+Behavioral patterns (e.g., unusually high transfers or round-number deposits)

-Each of these features contributes to an understanding of the probability of suspicious activity — helping compliance teams to prioritize investigations effectively.
+Each feature contributes to understanding the probability of suspicious activity, helping compliance teams to prioritize investigations effectively.

 From a financial modeling standpoint, this approach mimics expected loss modeling:

-𝐸
-𝑥
-𝑝
-𝑒
-𝑐
-𝑡
-𝑒
-𝑑

-𝐿
-𝑜
-𝑠
-𝑠
+Expected Loss
 =
-𝑃
-𝑟
-𝑜
-𝑏
-𝑎
-𝑏
-𝑖
-𝑙
-𝑖
-𝑡
-𝑦

-𝑜
-𝑓

-𝐷
-𝑒
-𝑓
-𝑎
-𝑢
-𝑙
-𝑡
+Probability of Default
 ×
-𝐸
-𝑥
-𝑝
-𝑜
-𝑠
-𝑢
-𝑟
-𝑒
+Exposure
 ×
-𝐿
-𝑜
-𝑠
-𝑠

-𝐺
-𝑖
-𝑣
-𝑒
-𝑛

-𝐷
-𝑒
-𝑓
-𝑎
-𝑢
-𝑙
-𝑡
+Loss Given Default
 Expected Loss=Probability of Default×Exposure×Loss Given Default

-except here, instead of default, we model probability of suspicion — allowing AML units to quantify investigative risk.
+Here, instead of default, we model probability of suspicion — allowing AML units to quantify investigative risk.

+Raw Data

+This project is built upon SynthAML, a Synthetic Data Set to Benchmark Anti-Money Laundering Methods, an open-access dataset designed to emulate realistic financial transaction and alert behaviors.

+The data comprises:

+Synthetic Alerts (simulated Suspicious Activity Reports - SARs)

+Synthetic Transactions (underlying transactional details)

+These datasets provide a realistic sandbox for AML research while maintaining full anonymization and privacy compliance.

+In this project:

+Raw CSV files were converted to Parquet format for optimized performance and scalability.

+The alerts dataset captures outcomes such as Report or Dismiss.

+The transactions dataset provides granular details on financial movements linked to each alert.

+Together, they form a realistic base for financial crime detection research.

 Technical Architecture
-1. Data Preprocessing
+Data Preprocessing

 Conversion from CSV to Parquet format for optimized read/write speeds and scalability.

 Handling of missing values, inconsistent data types, and outlier mitigation.

-Data normalization and categorical encoding for model-readiness.
+Data normalization and categorical encoding for model readiness.

-The preprocessing module (preprocess.py) ensures that all inputs are clean, consistent, and suitable for large-scale ML training.
+The preprocess.py module ensures all inputs are clean, consistent, and suitable for large-scale ML training.

-2. Feature Engineering
+Feature Engineering

 Creation of transactional ratios, rolling averages, and aggregate behavioral features.

-Transformation of domain-driven variables — e.g., transaction size relative to account median activity.
+Transformation of domain-driven variables (e.g., transaction size relative to account median activity).

 Encoding of binary labels: